Back to guides

 Quick Answer

-An Azure AI Foundry agent is ready for production only when the team can explain identity, data access, retrieval, tool permissions, evaluation, monitoring, and cost ownership.
+An Azure AI Foundry agent is ready for production only when the team can demonstrate — in the running system, not on a slide — identity, data access, retrieval, tool permissions, evaluation, monitoring, and cost ownership.

-The agent architecture is not just the model.
-It is the full path from user request to model response, tool call, audit event, and operational owner.
+The agent architecture is more than the model.
+It covers the full path from user request to model response, tool call, audit event, and operational owner.
+Use this checklist to confirm a built agent; the decisions that come before the build are covered in what to decide before moving AI Foundry into production.

 When This Matters